ssl-hep/ServiceX/README.md

 This works reliably, but may not be best practice for securing sensitive information.
 Suggestions are welcome.

+## Optional Kafka Installation
+ServiceX can deliver transformed datasets to an object store service (Minio) that is optionally installed with this helm chart.
+An alternative delivery mechanism is streamed arrow tables using Kafka.
+Full instructions and sample config files are in the [kafka](kafka) directory.

 ## Configuration
 The following table lists the configurable parameters of the ServiceX chart and their default values.
 Note that you may wish to change some of the default